davies-tl/C-Plus-Plus/README.md

 # C-Plus-Plus

-This repository contains all my C++ programs and code as submodules.
+This repository contains all of my C++ programs and code as submodules.